TL;DR · resumen ejecutivo

 Expert advice

-In the marketing world, targeting is an essential strategy that can offer you multiple benefits.
-But what advantages can targeting really have for your business?
-Let’s discover it together!
+What advantages can targeting really have for your business?
+Let’s discover them together!

 1. Improve the effectiveness of your marketing campaigns.